Sport in Luxembourg: Football (soccer)

 Football is the most popular sport in Luxembourg.
 The top-flight National Division is the premier domestic sports league in the country.
-Luxembourg was amongst the first countries in the world to be introduced to football, with the National Division being established in 1913, and the national team playing its first match in 1911.
+Luxembourg was amongst the first countries in the world to be introduced to football, with the National Division being established in 1909.
+The men's national team played its first match in 1911, with the women's national team only playing their first match in 2006.

 The game is more popular in the south of the country, having developed earliest in the industrial Red Lands and Luxembourg City.
-Only once has the National Division been won by a team not from the south of the country.
-Historically, Jeunesse Esch has been the most successful domestic club, having won the National Division on 28 occasions (out of a total of 104).
-Since 2000, the league has been dominated by F91 Dudelange, which has won the league on fifteen occasions.
+Historically, Jeunesse Esch has been the most successful domestic club, having won the National Division on 28 occasions (out of a total of 110).
+Since 2000, the league has been dominated by F91 Dudelange, which has won the league on sixteen occasions.
 Dudelange also became the first Luxembourgish team to compete in the Group Stage of the Europa League during the 2018–19 season.